Get a free, no obligation personal loan quote with rates as low as 9.99%

-A home is usually the biggest purchase most Canadians will ever make.
-While some people are fine living in an older home, others want to live in a home that’s never been lived in before.
-While a traditional mortgage is one way to go about purchasing a home, a new construction mortgage is arguably the best way to go when it comes to buying a brand-new home.
+If you’re in the market to buy a home, you have lots to consider, including whether to buy an existing home or a newly constructed one that’s never been lived in before.
+While a traditional mortgage is one way to go about purchasing a home, a new construction mortgage is arguably the best option when it comes to buying a brand-new home.

 Progress Draw Mortgage

-Buyers who have progress draw mortgages must make payments on them as soon as the builder draws on them, meaning that they must often pay two mortgages at the same time: one for the home that’s being built and one for the home they’re currently living in.
+Note: Buyers who have progress draw mortgages must make payments on them as soon as the builder draws on them.
+That means they might have to pay two mortgages or payments at the same time: one for the home that’s being built and one for your current living arrangements (whether that’s rent or another mortgage).

 Completion Mortgage